LaunchCodeEducation/java-web-development/src/chapters/spring-intro/initialize.rst

 .. admonition:: Note

    As you code along with the videos, you will be working on your own project.
-However, should you want to review a step or double-check your code, fork LaunchCode’s
+However, should you want to review a step or double-check your code, fork LaunchCode’s ``hello-spring-demo`` repository to see what the code looked like at each stage.
+The repository is up on
-	``hello-spring-demo`` repository to see what the code looked like at each stage.
-The repository is up on `Github <TODO CREATE THIS REPO>`.
-The master branch contains the code after creation and also shows the starting point for the next chapter.
+   `Github <https://github.com/LaunchCodeEducation/hello-spring-demo/tree/starter>`__.
+The ``starter`` branch contains the code after creation and also shows the starting point for the next chapter.

 Initialize a Spring Boot Project - Text